hannahro15/July24Hackathon-United-Events/README.md

 - **EVENTS ADMIN PAGE**

-- This is where the admins can add or update, or delete events, so the calendar is updated with the most relevant events.
+- This is where the admins can add, update or delete events, to keep the calendar 'current' & relevant.

     - Manage Events
     ![screenshot](documentation/other-images/event-management.png)